How to protect yourself and your loved ones

-The MetLife study shows that strangers were involved in 51 percent of the fraud cases, while family members, neighbors and friends took part in 34 percent of the crimes.
+The Consumer Reports article references a MetLife study that shows that strangers were involved in 51 percent of the fraud cases, while family members, neighbors and friends took part in 34 percent of the crimes.
 Women are nearly twice as likely to be victims of elder financial abuse as men, and most victims are between the ages of 80 and 89.
 They live alone but need some help with either health care or home maintenance.

 This problem will only intensify as the elderly population increases.
-According to the Administration on Aging, persons 65 years or older numbered 39.6 million in 2009, about one in every eight Americans.
+According to the Administration on Aging, persons 65 years or older numbered 46 million in 2016.
 By 2030, that number is projected to grow to 72.1 million older persons.

 Signs of Financial Abuse